Manitary/WotLK-LogParser/README.md

 * Hunter's Feign Death does not appear in the CombatLog -> extra 'deaths' in the Death Log
 * Parsing is very slow (1M entries take 30+ minutes)
 * Aura tracking may be inaccurate, possibly due to bugs, but mostly due to how poor the Combat Log is in this regard.
-* Encounter parsing has some issues, like deciding wipe/kill on multi-target fights (e.g. The Four Horsemen), or bosses with 'immune' phases (e.g. Noth the Plaguebringer)
+* Encounter parsing has some issues, like identifying wipe or kill on multi-target fights (e.g. The Four Horsemen)
-* Opening more than one parse in the same session results in unwanted behaviour

 ----